-Atletico continued to dominate possession in the opening stages but los Rojiblancos struggled to create clear cut chances against a robust Jaen defence.
+Atletico continued to dominate possession in the opening stages but los rojiblancos struggled to create clear cut chances against a robust Jaen defence.

 Real Jaen, backed by a record crowd of 18,000, began to feel their way into the game after a nervy opening period and they almost opened the scoring after 16 minutes.

 Jerez floated a deep cross into the box that fell of the feet of Santi Villa at the back post.
-The winger checked back onto his right foot and fired in a low shot that needed a goalline block from Cata Diaz with Courtois beaten.
+The winger checked back onto his right foot and fired in a low shot that needed a goaline block from Cata Diaz with Courtois beaten.